Em-AK/stefania11.github.io/_posts/2015-08-13-my-rosetta-stone.md

 ###What we learned:

-1. Run bash commands from ruby.We used two options System method and Backticks(`).
+1. Run bash commands from ruby.We used two options System method and Backticks.
 There are actually six commands that enable you to run Shell commands in Ruby.
 More on that [here](http://tech.natemurray.com/2007/03/ruby-shell-commands.html)

-``
 ```ruby
 def self.open(thing)
   cmd = "open #{thing}"